Favorite Cycling Workouts—Comparing Different Approaches

 Rob Pickels 53:26

-Yeah, I love so Griffin, let’s give you the final word here.
-You’re starting to get into this anything that you heard and these workouts and you go, man, I want to go out and try that.
-I think
+So, Griffin, let’s give you the final word here.
+You’re starting to get into this, anything that you heard in these workouts made you go, “man, I want to go out and try that”.
+I

-knowing where I’m at, in my journey with endurance sports in this capacity to me I want to choose things that are going to build my confidence up and lay down basic skills.
-And I’ve had so many conversations now with Grant especially and Dr. Scott Frey about mindset and belief and kind of what that does to an athlete over time that I’m looking at some of these workouts that are more about sweet spot or you know, the loony the rest of team like obviously I would love to be able to say that I’m crushing some Seiler workout.
-I’d be stoked to be able to say that but I think really doing some of these things where I’m working at the core and then kind of customizing later, that would be ideal.
-So maybe the three ways that teens sweetspot intervals.
-I like what Rob said at the end there about this Power Hour like you might want to die after three of these, which I think I would at this point.
-But knowing that if I just use that as the goal, like if I can get up to 20 I think that would be fun for me right now just knowing that I would have something to work towards.
-So that’s the way I look at these fantastic
+I think knowing where I’m at in my journey with endurance sports in this capacity, to me, I want to choose things that are going to build my confidence up and lay down basic skills.
+And I’ve had so many conversations now with Grant especially and Dr. Scott Frey about mindset and belief and what that does to an athlete over time that I’m looking at some of these workouts that are more about sweetspot or you know, the looney rest of team like obviously I would love to be able to say that I’m crushing some Seiler workout – I’d be stoked to be able to say that – but I think really doing some of these things where I’m working at the core and then kind of customizing later, that would be ideal.
+So maybe the three by fifteen sweetspot intervals, I like what Rob said at the end there about this power hour like “you might want to die after three of these” – which I think I would at this point – but knowing that if I just use that as the goal, like if I can get up to 20, I think that would be fun for me right now.
+Just knowing that I would have something to work towards so that’s the way I look at these.

 Trevor Connor 54:59

-Well, any last thoughts?
-I think Griffin brought
+Fantastic, well, any last thoughts?
+I think Griffin –

 Grant Holicky 55:02

-us out in a nice way.
-I like that then
+– brought us out in a nice way, I like that.

-That was another episode of Fast Talk.
+Then, that was another episode of Fast Talk.
 Subscribe to Fast Talk wherever you prefer to find your favorite podcast.
-Be sure to leave us a rating and review the thoughts and opinions expressed on Fast Talk those are the individual.
+Be sure to leave us a rating and review.
+The thoughts and opinions expressed on Fast Talk those of the individual.
 As always, we’d love your feedback.
-Join the conversation at forums.fastalklabs.com.
-Tweet us with @fasttalklabs head to fasttalklabs.com to get access to our endurance sports knowledge base, Coach Continuing Education as well as our in person remote athletes services.
+Join the conversation at forums.fasttalklabs.com.
+Tweet us with @fasttalklabs, head to fasttalklabs.com to get access to our endurance sports knowledge base, coach continuing education as well as our in-person/remote athletes services.
 For Griffin McMath, Grant Holicky, Rob Pickels, I’m Trevor Connor.
 Thanks for listening!